0 Helpful / 7 Not

 2 of 8 people found this review helpful.

 Pros: The Woodshed is very challenging and fun.
 The $5 it costs to play is very much worth it.
-The property owners a great people.
+The property owners are great people.

 -long open shots and tightly wooded shots